alankarkotwal/image-photo-z/README.md

 _Pixel-level estimation of photometric redshifts for astronomical images._

+This is a bit out of date and will be updated as soon as possible.

 ####Requirements:
 * A computer running a Debian-like operating system, preferably Ubuntu 12.04 or higher.